Photography Life

 Viruses and Trojans

-What about virus and trojan outbreaks?
+What about virus and malware outbreaks?
 We hear about this one a lot too, with Apple fans arguing that Apple machines suffer from much less software and hardware exploit issues.
 This one I have to agree on – and the main reason is popularity.
 With Apple having a much smaller market share than PC, which is generally less than 15% of the total market, hackers are always going to target machines that are in the abundance.

 I would say this one is a win for Apple for now.